MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/nodejs-virtual-machine-vm/create-linux-virtual-machine-azure-cli.md

 ## Create a virtual machine resource

-1. Enter the [Azure CLI command](/cli/azure/vm#az_vm_create) at a terminal to create an Azure resource of a Linux virtual machine.
+1. Enter the Azure CLI command, [az vm create](/cli/azure/vm#az_vm_create), at a terminal to create an Azure resource of a Linux virtual machine.
 The command creates the VM from the cloud-init file and generates the SSH keys for you.
 The running command displays where the keys are stored.

     ```azurecli
     az vm create \